limaqo/ubuntu-setup/system-setup/README.md

   * Static Workspaces (y), Number of Workspaces: 1

 ### Dash to Panel
-* open settings via "Extensions" tab in "GNOME Tweaks"
+* open settings via "Extensions" tab in "Tweaks"
 * "Position" tab
   * Apply changes to all monitors (n)
   * open settings of "Show Applications button"